Manager, Americas, U.S. Chamber of Commerce

 For these reasons, the Coalition will remain attuned to global, cross-sectoral conversations taking place throughout the year, such as at the Summit of the Americas, ASEAN Summit, U.S.-Africa Leaders Summit, and the second Summit for Democracy where the perspective of the private sector can help shape meaningful outcomes.
 We will continue to leverage the Dashboard results whenever possible, such as at the Coalition’s virtual Global Rule of Law Forum in July 2022, to foster a worldwide investment climate that supports equality, economic growth, and shared prosperity.

 About the authors

-Megan Bridges is a Manager in the America's Department at the U.S. Chamber of Commerce and supports the U.S.-Colombia Business Council, U.S.-Cuba Business Council, and Coalition for the Rule of Law in Global Markets.
+Megan Bridges is a Manager in the America's Division at the U.S. Chamber of Commerce and supports the U.S.-Colombia Business Council, U.S.-Cuba Business Council, and Coalition for the Rule of Law in Global Markets.